andriangashper/cdf_function_finn_realestate/README.md

 - **main_pipeline.py**: Contains the main functionality to orchestrate the data scraping process.
 - **scraper.scraper.py**: Implements the web scraping logic using asynchronous methods.
 - **data.data_management.py**: Manages the MongoDB connection and provides functions for data insertion, retrieval, and manipulation.
+- **analysis.ipynb**: Example of analysis one can do with the scraped data.

 ## Dependencies